-I contracted osteo-myelitis in 1938 when I was nine years old.
+I contracted osteo-myelitis in 1938 when I was 9 years old.
 Before the advent of antibiotics the only treatment was major orthopaedic surgery, and I had operations on the femur and tibia of my right leg, my pelvis and some on my arms.
-All this left me with my right hip fixed at about 30 degrees and the right leg about 6 cm shorter than my left.
+All this left me with my right hip fixed at about 30 degrees and the right leg about 6cm shorter than my left.

-I enjoyed doing practical work at university as much as at school, but due to my disability, I found several hours standing at the bench and the old bench seats in the lecture theatres painful.
-The seven-hour practical, forming part of the Royal Scholarship examination, was a real shock to the system!
+I enjoyed doing practical work at university as much as at school, but due to my disability I found several hours standing at the bench and the old bench seats in the lecture theatres painful.
+The 7-hour practical forming part of the Royal Scholarship examination was a real shock to the system!
 It was also difficult to reach for materials in low cupboards or high shelves unaided, and I had to rely on others to get things for me.

 Career in industry

-In the late 1950s, ICI Metals was contracted to produce, on an industrial scale, zirconium alloys and hafnium, for use in water and gas-cooled nuclear reactors and I was asked to test their corrosion resistance to simulated reactor conditions.
-The first batches of the zirconium alloys were intended for naval submarines and one design of a gas cooled reactor had to be rejected, as they failed to meet the given corrosion specifications, causing great concern to the Rear Admiral Submarines and the reactor constructors.
-The subsequent major investigation involved close contact with our own metallurgists and the reactor designers and constructors, in both the USA and UK.
-Causes and solutions were found but I learnt three lessons: the fundamental importance of chemistry to modern technology, the need for graduate staff to learn the basics of other disciplines, and the need for well-equipped, multidisciplinary laboratories to support new technology.
+In the late 1950s ICI Metals contracted to produce on the industrial scale zirconium alloys and hafnium for use in water and gas-cooled nuclear reactors and I was asked to test their corrosion resistance to simulated reactor conditions.
+The first batches of the zirconium alloys, intended for naval submarines and one design of gas cooled reactor. had to be rejected as they failed to meet the given corrosion specifications, causing great concern to the Rear Admiral Submarines and the reactor constructors.
+The subsequent major investigation involved close contact with our own metallurgists and the reactor designers and constructors in both the USA and UK.
+Causes and solutions were found, but I learnt three lessons: the fundamental importance of chemistry to modern technology, the need for graduate staff to learn the basics of other disciplines, and the need for well-equipped, multidisciplinary laboratories to support new technology.

 Certainly in the UK provision for disabled people has improved enormously since I came out of hospital in 1942, but I still find unexpected barriers to access, particularly to wheel chairs, and instances where special provision is unusable (such as disabled toilets full of stores, alarm cords tied up to the ceiling, switches out of reach).
 I think this is attributable to not having a disabled person on the spot when a facility is installed, but I do believe almost everyone’s disability is unique.